 West Virginia has won the first half of 16 of its last 20 home games, going back to the 2019-20 season.
 That includes last January’s contest against Texas, which it ended up winning by 38 points.
 However, this is a different Longhorns team.

-Texas has won each game that it has led at halftime, but that win rate drops to just half when they trail at the break.
+Texas has won each game that it has led at halftime, but that win rate drops to just half when it trails at the break.
 The disparity between leading and trailing at the half isn’t as great for WVU, although the Mountaineers’ win rate actually improves when they’ve trailed to start the second half.

-For Texas games so far this year, they come into this game at just 139.1 points.
+In terms of Texas games so far this year, it comes into this one at just 139.1 points.
 So far this season, the average point total for games at the WVU Coliseum is 132.3 points, so the total of 141.5 sits over both the average total for games involving the Longhorns and the average total at the venue.
 However, the over is 8-4 in Mountaineer games, and the average total for games that West Virginia has played in is 144.3.